zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-plain-java-enabler-external-configuration.md

 # API Mediation Layer onboarding configuration

 This article describes the process of configuring a REST service to onboard with the API Mediaiton Layer using the API ML Plain Java Enabler.
 As a service developer, you can provide basic configuration of a service to onboard with the API ML.
-You can also externalize  configuration parameters values for subsequent customization by a systems administrator.
+You can also externalize  configuration parameters for subsequent customization by a systems administrator.

-<font color = "red"> Are you externalizing the values of the parameters or just the parameters themselves? </font>

 * [Introduction](#introduction)
 * [Configuring a REST service for API ML onboarding](#configuring_a_rest_service_for_api_ml_onboarding)